Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Desember 2024 14.23.26 UTC
+- WIB: Minggu, 15 Desember 2024 15.30.17 UTC
-- WITA: Minggu, 15 Desember 2024 15.23.26 UTC
+- WITA: Minggu, 15 Desember 2024 16.30.17 UTC
-- WIT: Minggu, 15 Desember 2024 16.23.26 UTC
+- WIT: Minggu, 15 Desember 2024 17.30.17 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: technology
+Kategori: motivational